Quick Answer: Start API-First, Self-Host Only When The Workflow Proves It

 Current Model Access Options

 The practical takeaway is that teams no longer need to start by hiring a model infrastructure team.
 You can prototype with a managed model path, measure accepted outputs, and then decide whether a more controlled deployment is justified.
-For broader AI product architecture tradeoffs, use NextPage's generative AI architecture decision guide as a companion framework.
+For broader production planning, NextPage's generative AI development work starts with the workflow, evaluation model, cost controls, and integration path before selecting the most complex architecture.

 What Should The MVP Include?

 The MVP should prove one valuable image workflow, not every generation feature.
-Choose a narrow job such as ecommerce product backgrounds, social ad concepts, real estate image cleanup, game asset ideation, localized campaign variants, or internal brand-approved creative drafts.
+Choose a narrow job such as ecommerce product backgrounds, ad concept variants, real estate image cleanup, game asset ideation, localized campaign drafts, or internal brand-approved creative generation.

-A practical first release usually includes authentication, workspace/project organization, prompt templates, generation settings, a model adapter, async job status, output history, asset downloads, basic moderation, usage limits, admin controls, and event tracking.
+A practical first release usually includes authentication, workspace or project organization, prompt templates, generation settings, a model adapter, async job status, output history, asset downloads, basic moderation, usage limits, admin controls, and event tracking.
 If the app is paid, add credits, subscription limits, invoices, failed-payment handling, and abuse prevention.
 If it is internal, add SSO, role permissions, audit logs, retention settings, and department-level usage reporting.

 Leave advanced features for phase two unless they are central to the business model.
-Custom training, marketplace publishing, mobile apps, collaborative editing, multi-provider routing, and deep DAM/CMS integrations can all be valuable, but they slow the first learning loop.
+Custom training, marketplace publishing, mobile apps, collaborative editing, multi-provider routing, and deep DAM or CMS integrations can all be valuable, but they slow the first learning loop.
 Use the MVP Scope Builder to pressure-test which features belong in the first launch and which should wait.

 Production Architecture For AI Image Workflows